PennyroyalTea/strava_shadow_run/README.md

 ## Usage

 1. Click the "Choose File" button in the top bar
-2. Select a GPX file from your computer
+2. Select one or more GPX files from your computer
-3. The track will automatically be displayed on the map in red
+3. Each track will be displayed on the map with a unique color

-## Technologies Used

-- React
-- TypeScript
-- Leaflet (for map visualization)
-- GPXParser (for parsing GPX files)
+4. Use the time slider to animate the tracks and compare positions
+5. Toggle the "Smooth tracks" option to reduce GPS noise

+## Exporting GPX from Strava

+1. Go to your activity on Strava
+2. Click the three dots menu (⋮) in the top right
+3. Select "Export GPX"
+4. The GPX file will be downloaded to your computer
+5. Upload the file to this application to visualize it